 - Possible Health Concerns: Some fragrance compounds are linked to cancer, reproductive toxicity, allergies and other sensitivities.

-- EG’s DIY Natural Perfume: Combine 18-30 drops Lavender, Patchouli, Sandalwood, Geranium or Balance with 1 oz of grain alcohol.
+- EG’s DIY Natural Perfume: Combine 18-30 drops Lavender, Patchouli, Sandalwood, Geranium or Balance with 1 oz of 190-proof alcohol.
 Let it sit for up to 3 weeks.
 Check on the aroma periodically as it will change over time.
 Spray it on your neck, wrists and behind your knees and ears.
-Alternatively, try Edens Garden’s new Rose or Jasmine Roll-Ons for a ready to use perfume.
+Alternatively, try Edens Garden’s natural perfumes.